-Most of the time, a fast-beating, pounding, or skipping heart isn't reason to worry.
-But sometimes these palpitations can be signs of trouble.
+A heart palpitation is when you feel a fast-beating, pounding, or skipping heartbeat.
+Most of the time, there’s no reason to worry.
+But sometimes palpitations can be signs of trouble.

 Many say a palpitation feels like a heaviness in the chest, head, or even the neck.
 Sometimes there’s a flip-flopping in the chest or the throat, or the heart may stop or skip for a brief second.